 The colour of the tick describes how robust the information is.
 For example, some sites will have a tick that is green (high quality data and analysis appropriate) and some sites will have an orange tick (conclusions should be made with caution).
 All information shown on LAWA has either a green or an orange tick - any data that might have received a red tick is not presented on LAWA.

-This Cawthron tick assesses DATA COLLECTION, STATE & TREND ANALYSIS for water quality indicators.
+This Cawthron tick assesses DATA COLLECTION, QUALITY CODING and TREND ANALYSIS for water quality indicators.

 DATA COLLECTION

-To see if water quality has improved or deteriorated at a site, LAWA also displays trends for the last five, 10 and 15 years.
-The ability to detect trends is based on the length and frequency of the sampling record.
+To see if water quality has improved or deteriorated at a site, LAWA also displays trends for the last five, ten and fifteen years.
+The ability to detect trends is dependent on the length and frequency of the sampling record.
 For example, occasional samples collected over a short period can provide limited evidence that a meaningful change is occurring at a site, over and above expected daily/seasonal variability.
-Longer more frequent sampling records provide much better evidence.
+Longer more frequent sampling records can provide much better evidence.
 Monthly sampling is recommended for robust water quality trend analysis.
-The Cawthron tick assesses sampling frequency for each site and gives the appropriate tick colour.
-If you want to find out more about how trends are calculated have a look at our Trend factsheet.
+The Cawthron Tick assesses sampling frequency for each site and gives the appropriate tick colour.
+If you want to find out more about how trends are calculated have a look at our trends factsheet.

-The 2 overarching areas the Cawthron tick looks at for the macroinvertebrate tick are SAMPLE COLLECTION & PROCESSING and QUALITY CONTROL.
+The 2 overarching areas the Cawthron tick looks at for the macroinvertebrate tick are SAMPLE COLLECTION & PROCESSING and QUALITY CODING and TREND ANALYSIS.

 SAMPLE COLLECTION & PROCESSING

 As macroinvertebrate density and abundance depend on the season (with higher abundance during spring and summer), sampling frequency and timing is very important.
-Because of this, councils sample sites regularly at the same time(s) and under the same flow conditions each year.
+Because of this, councils sample sites regularly in the same season and under the same flow conditions each year.
 See LAWA’s macroinvertebrate factsheet which explains the importance of timing in more detail.

-Macroinvertebrates are very small, which means they are prone to being washed downstream and out of the river system during floods.
-Therefore, councils need to have a “stand-down” period for at least 2 weeks before they go back to a river for sampling following a flood greater than 3 times the median flow.
+Macroinvertebrates are prone to being washed downstream and out of the river system during floods.
+Therefore, councils need to have a “stand-down” period of at least 2 weeks before sampling following a flood that has moved more than 25% of the riverbed in stony/gravel rivers or scoured more than 50% of the riverbed in soft-sediment rivers.
 This gives the animals a chance to recover and recolonise their habitats.
 Macroinvertebrate abundance and diversity data may be compromised if samples are collected within the first two weeks after a flood.

 QUALITY CONTROL